marwanj/Verilog-Code/README.md

 # Verilog-Code
-This Repository Includes all my verilog Code Snippets This code is for assignments
+This Repository includes all my Verilog Code Snippets This code is for assignments